-For the nine months ending September 30, 2004 cost of manufacturing includes the fixed costs of the Company's generic finished dosage manufacturing operations in the first quarter of 2004 and residual expenses through the second quarter 2004.
+For the three months ended March 31, 2004 cost of manufacturing includes the fixed costs of the Company's generic finished dosage manufacturing operations in the first quarter of 2004.
 The Company's generic finished dosage manufacturing operations ceased in March 2004.